sagardesai90/interview-sandbox/README.md

 ## Stack

 React, Firebase (realtime database), CodeMirror for the text editor, WebRTC & sockets for video chat, and Witeboard integration.
-There are a couple bugs and some features still being built, namely the termainl output, which will use the Judge0 API.
+There are a couple bugs and some features still being built.

 If you're using the app and need to reference your code/drawings later, just save the link!